varsvat/varsvat/README.md

 <a href = "mailto: varunsanjeevjain@gmail.com" target="_blank"><img height="30" src="https://github.com/varsvat/varsvat/blob/main/icon/gmail.svg"></a>&nbsp;&nbsp;
 </p>
 <br>
 <p align="center">I am a passionate self-taught Software Developer, having experience in working with Android, Backend Development.
-Currently, I am currently working in <a href="https://binarynumbers.io/" target="_blank">Binary Numbers IT Zone LLP</a> as a Junior Software Developer.
-I am also a OpenSouce contributor to the <a href="https://mifos.org/" target="_blank">Mifos</a> organization.
+I am also a OpenSouce contributor to the <a href="https://mifos.org/" target="_blank">Mifos</a> and <a href="https://www.apache.org/" target="_blank">The Apache Software Foundation</a> organization.
 Community is :heart:.
 <br>
  I mostly like to work in the field of Mobile Application development, having experience in native Android development with kotlin, along with modern android development techniques and Flutter using Dart.
 I am currently working as a student App developer at <a href="https://bits-sutechteam.org/" target="_blank">Students' Union Tech-Team BITS Pilani</a>
 </p>